Rings of power operations for Morava E-theories are Koszul

-\item Let $\gralgcat$ denote the category of algebras for the monad $\algapprox$ on $\Mod{E_*}$.
-This category is complete and cocomplete; limits are computed in the underlying category $\Mod{E_*}$, and colimits are computed in the underlying category $\Alg{E_*}$ of commutative $E_*$-algebras.
+\begin{enumerate} \item [(8)] The category $\gralgcat$ is complete and cocomplete; limits are computed in the underlying category $\Mod{E_*}$, and colimits are computed in the underlying category $\Alg{E_*}$ of commutative $E_*$-algebras.
 In particular, coproducts in $\gralgcat$ are tensor products of $E_*$-modules \cite{rezk-congruence-condition}*{Cor.\ 4.19}.

-\item Using the approximation map, we see that every algebra $A$ for the monad $\Pfree$ on $h\Mod{E}$ (i.e., for every $H_\infty$-$E$-algebra), the homotopy groups $\pi_*L_{K(n)}A$ naturally carry the structure of a $\algapprox$-algebra.
+\item [(9)] Using the approximation map, we see that every algebra $A$ for the monad $\Pfree$ on $h\Mod{E}$ (i.e., for every $H_\infty$-$E$-algebra), the homotopy groups $\pi_*L_{K(n)}A$ naturally carry the structure of a $\algapprox$-algebra.
 That is, we obtain a functor

 lifting $\pi_*L_{K(n)} \colon \Mod{E}\ra \Mod{E_*}$.